Brilliant Trees

-Brilliant Trees is the first solo album by the British singer-songwriter David Sylvian, released in June 1984.
-The album peaked at number 4 on the UK Albums Chart and has been certified Gold by the British Phonographic Industry for sales in excess of 100,000 copies.
+Brilliant Trees is the debut solo studio album by the English musician David Sylvian, released on 25 June 1984 by Virgin Records.
+The album peaked at number 4 on the UK Albums Chart and has been certified Gold by the British Phonographic Industry (BPI) for sales in excess of 100,000 copies.

 History

-Produced by Sylvian with Steve Nye, Brilliant Trees was Sylvian's first full-length release after the break-up of his band Japan in December 1982 (though former Japan members Steve Jansen and Richard Barbieri both appear on the album).
+Produced by Sylvian with Steve Nye, Brilliant Trees was Sylvian's first studio album release after the break-up of his band Japan in December 1982 (though former Japan members Steve Jansen and Richard Barbieri both appear on the album).
 AllMusic called the album "an eclectic affair fusing funk, jazz, and ambient."
-Additional musicians on the album included Holger Czukay, Danny Thompson, Jon Hassell, Mark Isham, Ronny Drayton, Kenny Wheeler, Phil Palmer and Ryuichi Sakamoto.
+Additional musicians on the album included Holger Czukay, Danny Thompson, Jon Hassell, Mark Isham, Ronny Drayton, Kenny Wheeler, Phil Palmer and Ryuichi Sakamoto of Yellow Magic Orchestra (YMO).
 Sylvian and Sakamoto had previously collaborated on the singles "Bamboo Houses" and "Forbidden Colours", and continued to collaborate at various points in their careers.

 Brilliant Trees was recorded August 1983 at Hansa in Berlin, and over about 6 weeks in London at the end of 1983 and the beginning of 1984.
-With the majority of vocal overdubs completed at The Church Studios in Crouch End, Sylvian and Nye then relocated to Air Studios to begin mixing.
+With the majority of vocal overdubs completed at The Church Studios in Crouch End, Sylvian and Nye then relocated to AIR Studios to begin mixing.

 Lyrically, the album includes references to writers, thinkers and artistic figures who were influencing Sylvian at the time, including Jean-Paul Sartre, Pablo Picasso and Jean Cocteau.
-For instance, the song "Ink in the Well" references Cocteau's film Blood of a Poet and Sartre's novel The Age of Reason.
+For instance, the song "The Ink in the Well" references Cocteau's film The Blood of a Poet (1932) and Sartre's novel The Age of Reason (1945).
 Many of the lyrics also express Sylvian's searching explorations of spirituality in different forms.

 For the recording of the album Sylvian decided to work with musicians he respected as a dedicated band, tailoring the arrangements around their involvement and giving them each a specific role, rather than hiring less passionate session musicians.
-A huge fan of Holger Czukay's album Movies, Sylvian also invited Czukay to contribute to the album.
-Czukay supplied the innovative contributions of samples played back on a dictaphone, and became a close friend of Sylvian.
+A great admirer of Holger Czukay's studio album Movies (1979), Sylvian also invited the German musician to contribute to the album.
+Czukay supplied the innovative samples played back on a dictaphone, and became a close friend of Sylvian.